 If you are a beneficial owner of shares held in street name and you do not instruct your broker, bank or other agent how to vote your shares, your broker, bank or other agent may still be able to vote your shares in its discretion.
 Brokers and nominees can use their discretion to vote "uninstructed" shares with respect to matters that are considered to be "routine," but not with respect to "non-routine" matters.
-Under the rules and interpretations of various national and regional securities exchanges, "non-routine" matters are matters that may substantially affect the rights or privileges of stockholders, such as mergers, stockholder proposals, elections of directors (even if not contested), executive compensation (including any advisory stockholder votes on executive compensation and on the frequency of stockholder votes on executive compensation), and certain corporate governance proposals, even if management-supported.
+Under the rules and interpretations of various national and regional securities exchanges, "non-routine" matters are matters that may substantially affect the rights or privileges of stockholders, such as mergers, stockholder proposals, elections of directors (even if not contested), executive compensation (including any advisory stockholder votes on executive compensation), and certain corporate governance proposals, even if management-supported.
 Accordingly, your broker or nominee may not vote your shares on Proposal Nos.
-1, 2 or 3 without your instructions, but may vote your shares on Proposal No. 4. without your instructions.
+1 or 2 without your instructions, but may vote your shares on Proposal No. 3. without your instructions.